NOTICE:

 FCC Public, Praha, 1995, ISBN 80-901-9850-3

-The luminaire's luminosity is dependent on the current that heats the fiber.
-Each heat source should be operated at rated parameters (most commonly the rated voltage).
-When reducing the supply voltage by 5 %, the bulb's light output decreases by about 18%.
-When increasing the rated voltage by 5 %, the luminous flux increases by about 24%, but the lamp life decreases by 50 %!
-(See Figure 3) Overloading of the bulbs thus results in a significant reduction in service life.
+The light output of the lamp depends on the current that heats the fibre.
+Any heat source should be operated at rated parameters (most commonly rated voltage).
+Reducing the supply voltage by 5 % will reduce the luminous flux of the lamp by approximately 18 %.
+Increasing the rated voltage by 5 % will increase the luminous flux by approximately 24 % but will reduce the lamp life by 50 %!
+(See Figure 3) Overloading the lamp will therefore result in a significant reduction in lamp life.

-The luminosity of the bulb also significantly affects its frequent switching on.
-For the lamp, the worst current peak is when it is switched on when the fiber is cold and the shock is very strong (current up to ten times the nominal).
-Halogen bulbs are even more sensitive to this start.
-The current-on-off impact can be limited, for example, by using a so-called soft-start circuit which slowly (1 – 3 s) flashes the bulb and thus increases its lifetime (up to 5×).
-Or, for example, in directional car lights, the flicker frequency is set to increase the life of the bulbs so that it does not completely cool down due to the thermal inertia of the filament - note that the bulb does not completely dimming when the directional lamp breaker is working properly.
+The luminosity of the lamp also has a significant effect on how often it is switched on.
+The worst current peak for the lamp is when it is switched on when the fibre is cold and the shock is very strong (up to ten times the nominal current).
+Halogen lamps are even more sensitive to this start.
+One way of limiting the impact of starting and stopping is to use a so-called soft-start circuit, which allows the bulb to flash slowly (1–3 s), thus increasing its life (up to 5×).
+Or, in the case of directional car lights, for example, the flicker frequency can be set to prolong the life of the bulb by preventing it from cooling down completely due to the thermal inertia of the filament.